jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 $$\exp \left( log(\hat{OR}) \pm z_{\alpha/2} \sqrt{Var(\log(\hat{OR}))} \right)$$

-(Since this is the confidence interval is the odds ratio, we reject if $$1$$ is not in the interval).
+(Since this is the confidence interval is the odds ratio, reject if $$1$$ is not in the interval).

 # Ordinal Categories
 In some cases, the tables may contain ordinal categories.
-If this is the case, we would want to know if there exists a linear trend or correlation among the levels of the characteristics.
+If this is the case, the objective is to determine whether there exists a linear trend or correlation among the levels of the characteristics.

 The Mantel-Haenszel statistic ($$M^2$$) applies to both Pearson and Spearman correlation.

-We wish to test

 $$H_0: \rho = 0$$